 Estimated Review Time: Certificates of Adequacy are reviewed and issued within 70 days of acceptance.

-Certificates of Adequacy requests are generally filed and reviewed concurrently with and issued prior to the review of a Preliminary Plan of Subdivision (major or minor).
+Certificates of Adequacy requests are generally filed and reviewed concurrently with and issued before the review of a Preliminary Plan of Subdivision (major or minor).
 Follow the requirements for Preliminary Plan of Subdivision application submission to file a Certificate of Adequacy request.
-Fill out this application form and email the PDF along with required submission materials to DRDApplications@ppd.mncppc.org.
+Fill out this application form and email the PDF and required submission materials to DRDApplications@ppd.mncppc.org.

 Application Forms and Filing Instructions

 Parks and Recreation Documents